 Two days for a quick trip to Yellowstone is feasible; one day for the upper loop and one day for the lower loop.
 But if you want to take your time and enjoy the beauty around you, planning for the detours you may experience, we suggest allotting four days.

 The Upper Loop takes about 2 hours to drive, not counting any traffic or wildlife jams.
 Attractions on the Upper Loop are Mammoth Hot Springs, Tower Falls, the Grand Canyon of the Yellowstone, and Norris Geyser Basin.

 The Lower Loop is slightly larger and can be traveled in 2 hours and 45 minutes not including time to see the attractions.
-There are quite a few attractions on the lower loop including Old Faithful, Midway Geyser Basin, Yellowstone Lake, Grandview, and the Artist Paintpots.
+There are quite a few attractions on the lower loop including Old Faithful, Grand Prismatic Spring, Yellowstone Lake, Hayden Valley, and the Grand Canyon of the Yellowstone.

 Yellowstone’s wildlife is certainly one of the things that make the park attractive to its visitors.
 People go to Yellowstone hoping, almost expecting, to spot a bear.
-Buffalo are a given.
+Bison are a given.

 But these beautiful creatures can also be the source of frustration during your Yellowstone vacation.
 Don’t be too surprised if you find yourself trapped in a jam caused by buffalo stalling on the road in front of you or by people who have spotted a bear and want to stop and take pictures.

 “Bear jams” and “Buffalo jams” are very common and can probably be considered part of the typical Yellowstone experience, especially if you are visiting during the summer months.

 These jams can add anywhere from 30 minutes to several hours to your trip through the park.